You are currently on Hearing Direct UK

 Instead of a traditional phone call that can end in frustration, you can always Skype, Whatsapp or Facetime your loved ones instead.
 This way, you’ll be able to fill in any blanks in the conversation by lip reading and interpreting their body language.

-When in a venue that operates an audio induction loop system.
+If the social event is in a venue that operates an audio induction loop system.
 This will allow sound from a theatre production or public performance to be streamed directly to your digital hearing aids.

 That way you will get to follow the whole story regardless of the noise around you.